 Finally there was the "Grave in the Middle of the Road."
 Even though he was one of the first finds he stands as a reminder that sometimes the Hand of Providence guides us in unusual ways.
 While looking for the grave of a deceased classmate from Longview on usgenweb.org for Cowlitz County, Linda found the grave of Abel Ostrander whose life span was 1777-1859.
 She noticed that he was from Ulster County, NY, where some of her ancestors once lived and her interest was piqued.
 She checked the U.S. Census records for 1810 and 1820 and there was only one Abel Ostrander listed in that place.
 A county history of Ulster County also confirmed that.
 After trying other military records, through Heritage Quest Online hosted by her local public library, she found Abel Ostrander listed in the book Military Minutes of the Council of Appointment of the State of New York, 1783-1821, Vol II, p.1517 as having served in 1814 as a Lieutenant in the New York militia.
 His grave remains in the middle of a driveway off of Pleasant Hill Road in Kelso, WA.

 Who didn't make the cut?

-Besides the Internet, where did we look?
+Besides the Internet, where did they look while researching the veterans?

 Alphabetical List of the Veterans of the War of 1812 Who Died in Washington Territory